PaulPiatek/git_prompt/README.md

 # git_prompt
-Fast "git prompt" generator for use in command line prompt
+Fast "git prompt" generator for use in command line prompt written in C++

 Depends on gitlib2